koly6868/SoftwareEngineering2018/SecondLesson/readme.md

-Second lesson of Margelov Vitaly
+Second lesson of Gridunova Julia